 In 1910, President Taft signed the bill to establish Glacier National Park as the country’s 10th national park.
 Mr. Healy was given a plumbing contract for the train depot here in St. Paul, where he met Samuel Bartlett, the architect of many of the railroad depots and Glacier National Park Lodge.
 Healy then commissioned Bartlett to renovate and enlarge the house.

 In 1914, the farm was sold to John Healy, the owner of Healy Plumbing and Heating Company of St. Paul.
 Mr. Healy’s company became closely tied to the Great Northern Railroad, and as it provided the heating and plumbing for many of the train depots that were being built around the country at that time.

-The farm was named Hope Glen Farm, the name of John Healy’s mother’s maiden name of Hope and the house settles in a Glen Thus Hope Glen.
+The farm was named Hope Glen Farm, the name of John Healy’s mother’s maiden name of Hope, and the house settles in a Glen, thus Hope Glen.

-One morning in 1929, Mrs. Healy served breakfast to a nice gentleman in a suit.
-After waiting on him, he promptly insisted she take $10, which would be a large sum of money in that time.
+Interesting fact: One morning in 1929, Mrs. Healy served breakfast to a nice gentleman in a suit.
+After waiting on him, he promptly insisted she take $10, which would be a large sum of money at that time.
 The next day, Mrs. Healy discovered that the kind man she had served was none other than the famous gangster; Machine Gun Kelly, who had been passing through after his latest bank robbery!